Team-Grace/devgrace/docs/prepareDocs/en/utils/common/getUniqTime.md

 # getUniqTime

-Function that returns the value `new Date().getTime()` by default, but returns a unique value if called multiple times at the same time.
+A function that returns the value `new Date().getTime()` by default, but returns a unique value if called multiple times at the same time.

 <br />